ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 nanosecond intervals since 00:00:00.00, 15 October 1582 (the date of Gregorian reform to the Christian calendar).

-UUID Version 1 also features clock sequence field which is used to help avoid duplicates that could arise when the clock is set backwards in time or if the node ID changes.
+UUID Version 1 also features a clock sequence field which is used to help avoid duplicates that could arise when the clock is set backwards in time or if the node ID changes.

-Finally the node field consists of an IEEE 802 MAC address, usually the host address.
+The node field consists of an IEEE 802 MAC address, usually the host address.
 For systems with multiple IEEE 802 addresses, any available one can be used.
 The lowest addressed octet (octet number 10) contains the global/local bit and the